 This class is aimed at beginner and intermediate photographers.
 Specifically, it’s for anyone who wants to become confident creating beautiful Milky Way and night sky photographs.

 Joshua Cripps – Professional Photographer and Guide

 Josh is an acclaimed landscape photographer and educator from Lone Pine, California, where he owns and runs The Mount Whitney Gallery.
 He gives presentations for companies like Nikon and leads exciting photo tours around the world.
-Josh’s photos have been featured internationally by numerous agencies including BBC, NASA, CNN, Outdoor Photographer, and more.
+Josh’s Milky Way photos were featured by Nikon in the global launch campaign of the Nikon D750.

-This grand landscape photography workshop meets in Lone Pine, California, 3-4 hours north of Los Angeles, 4 hours west of Las Vegas, or 1 hour south of Bishop.
+This Milky Way photography workshop meets in Lone Pine, California, 3-4 hours north of Los Angeles, 4 hours west of Las Vegas, or 1 hour south of Bishop.
 The class location is:

 You are responsible for your own transportation during this class, but we will organize carpools for the excursions.

 Lodging and meals are up to you.
 Lone Pine has a wide array of dining and lodging options, from inexpensive to high end.

 Arrive at the Whitney Gallery after lunch (the exact time will be sent to you in advance of the class).